z3l4w5/tintin-space/content/docs/part1/chapter8/3/_index.md

 {{< /details >}}

 That’s it.
 The next time we run hugo server or push to GitHub pages or to Netlify, Hugo automatically fetches the Eclectic theme from the internet and uses that to render our website.
 When we run hugo  server after linking to a GitHub repository, many things happen (see figure 8.3):
-- In the background, Hugo figures out and installs the correct ver- sion of the dependency.
-Hugo also caches this locally for subse- quent runs.
+- In the background, Hugo figures out and installs the correct version of the dependency.
+Hugo also caches this locally for subsequent runs.
 - The go.mod file is updated with the direct list of dependencies on the website.
 - A new file called go.sum is created, ensuring that Hugo will fetch the correct version of the dependency specified in the go.mod file.
 Like Gemfile.lock in Ruby and package-lock.json in the Node.js world, this file ensures consistency and reproducibility of the build by listing exact versions of all direct and indirect dependencies.